jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

   * To switch learning modes, click the doctor icon in the top-right > "Account & Settings" > "Settings" > "Normal Mode" (default is "Legendary")
   * Your flagged topics, notes, and history will all remain.
-  * In the months **leading up to STEP1, I switched to Normal mode** so I could hit the high points but start spending more time with Qbanks and other resources.
+  * In the months *leading up to STEP1, I switched to Normal mode* so I could hit the high points but start spending more time with Qbanks and other resources.
-* **Check STEP1 only** No need to include STEP2 (3rd year) questions.
-There's
+* **Check STEP1 only.** No need to include STEP2 (3rd year) questions.
-  a lot of overlapping coverage and you'll be fine with just STEP1.
+  There's a lot of overlapping coverage and you'll be fine with just STEP1.
   This is also under "Account & Settings".
-* **Uncheck topics covered better elsewhere** Pathoma is better at pathology than Firecracker, so I ended up un-checking many of these topics post-module.
+* **Uncheck topics covered better elsewhere.** Pathoma is better at pathology than Firecracker, so I ended up un-checking many of these topics post-module.
 Physiology was also another item I unchecked.
 Firecracker was best at brute memorization of micro and pharm.